peteamiri/Tutorials/SalesForce/CertNote2.md

 Converted leads no longer be viewed in Leads tab, only way to view them is to create a lead report.
 Use filter in report “Converted equals true”

 The Recycle Bin link in the sidebar lets you view and restore recently deleted records for 15 days before they are permanently deleted.
 Your recycle bin record limit is 25 times the Megabytes (MBs) in your storage.
 For example, if your organization has 1 GB of storage then your limit is 25 times 1000 MB or 25,000 records.
-If your organization reaches its Recycle Bin limit, Salesforce automatically removes the oldest records if they have been in the Recycle Bin for at least two hours.
+If your organization reaches its Recycle Bin limit, SalesForce automatically removes the oldest records if they have been in the Recycle Bin for at least two hours.

 You have the ability to attach files up to a maximum of 10MB per e-mail.
 Product, as its name implies, is a product or service that you sell to customers.
 Products are the individual line items that make up an opportunity.

 Products: Individual items that you sell on your opportunities.
 All prod- ucts belong to one universal product catalog.
 After you create a product, you can associate it to one or multiple price books with identical or dif- ferent prices.
 For example, you may use multiple price books if you use one set of prices when selling to qualified non-profit agencies and a dif- ferent price list for companies in the private sector.
 A product can have an associated schedule based on quantity, revenue, or both.
-If you currently sell products and break out schedules to fore- cast revenue recognition or for planning, you can use Salesforce to reflect important schedules for products linked to opportunities.
+If you currently sell products and break out schedules to fore- cast revenue recognition or for planning, you can use SalesForce to reflect important schedules for products linked to opportunities.
 Price book: A collection of products and their associated prices.
 A product with its associated price is called a price book entry.
 You can also create custom price books based on your unique sales model.
 You can associate a price book, add products, and build schedules on an opportunity through the Products related list on an Opportunity detail page.

-If your company wants to track shipping dates with Salesforce, you need to enable quantity scheduling.
+If your company wants to track shipping dates with SalesForce, you need to enable quantity scheduling.
 If your company wants to measure revenue recognition or anticipate upcoming payments, be sure to enable revenue scheduling.
 Go to Setup ➪ Customize ➪ Products ➪ Schedule Setup

 Forecasts are generated from opportunities that all members of sales teams manage.
-And because Salesforce understands that reps and managers sometimes need flexibility to make judgment calls on fore- casts, Salesforce allows for overrides on totals so that submitted forecast numbers are as accurate as possible.
+And because SalesForce understands that reps and managers sometimes need flexibility to make judgment calls on fore- casts, SalesForce allows for overrides on totals so that submitted forecast numbers are as accurate as possible.

-Your organization must have customizable forecasting enabled before territory management can be turned on Records are the high-level data elements (such as accounts, contacts, and opportunities) that are stored in the Salesforce database.
+Your organization must have customizable forecasting enabled before territory management can be turned on Records are the high-level data elements (such as accounts, contacts, and opportunities) that are stored in the SalesForce database.
 Each of the tabs corresponds to a type of record.
 Records consist of fields.
 􏱡 Page layouts is a feature that allows you to control the way a page is dis- played to users.
 􏱡 Search layouts is a feature that allows you to control the way search results are displayed to users.
-Search layouts correspond to the organi- zation of columns that are displayed on a search results page, lookup dialog page, or record home page in Salesforce.
+Search layouts correspond to the organi- zation of columns that are displayed on a search results page, lookup dialog page, or record home page in SalesForce.

-Processes is an option that allows you to build various sales, marketing, and service processes in Salesforce that you want your reps to follow.
+Processes is an option that allows you to build various sales, marketing, and service processes in SalesForce that you want your reps to follow.
 Certain records (namely leads, opportunities, cases, solutions, con- tracts, and activities) each have a standard drop-down list used for defining processes.
 􏱡 Record Types are a feature that allow you to offer certain business processes and subsets of drop-down lists to users based on their profiles.
 Not to be confused with a type of record (such as an account or contact), a record type when used with page layouts and profiles can make only some of the drop-down list values available to users within a profile.